The field of dreams – and the story behind it

 The Olympic Stadium also hosts prestigious pre-season friendlies, such as the game between Celtic and Spurs in 2014, and Arsenal’s win over Manchester City in 2013, attracting a full house of 39,000.

 After 2016, it underwent a €337-million renovation running over four years, allowing the arena to host the UEFA Super Cup curtain-raiser to the 2022-23 season.
 The superstars of Real Madrid overcame Eintracht Frankfurt, whose fans brought the atmosphere – although the stadium wasn’t full.
 These days, Finnish fans are used to HJK facing top European opposition in the group stages of the European competitions.

 The Olympic Stadium Tower remains in place, a tourist attraction, as is the Sport Museum, each set either side of the main A stand.
 Opposite is Stand D. The south end is designated B, the north end divided E and F, the latter easily divided should away numbers demand.

 Several trams run up Mannerheimintie from town.
-The No.2 (direction Nordenskiöldinkatu) runs from Central Station while the Nos.4T, 7A and 10 run from the Lasipalatsi stop outside the Sokos Hotel Vaakuna on Mannerheimintie.
+The 2 (direction Nordenskiöldinkatu) runs from Central Station while the 4T, 7A and 10 run from the Lasipalatsi stop outside the Sokos Hotel Vaakuna on Mannerheimintie.

-Tickets are sold online through Finnish agency Lippupalvelu.
+Tickets are sold online through the international agency Ticketmaster.
 On match days, depending on availability, booths outside the stadium also distribute.

 For Finnish internationals, prices start at €40 behind the north goal, moving to €50 behind the south goal.
 Seats in sideline stand D run from around €70-€90, with the best seats in the main A stand reaching well over €100.
 For club friendlies, prices are around half this.